Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Hypertensive heart disease (HHD) develops as a long-term complication of chronic high blood pressure.
 Unlike ischemic heart disease, which results from blocked coronary arteries, HHD stems from the heart’s constant struggle against elevated pressure, leading to structural remodeling, thickened walls, and eventual heart failure.
-Though less recognized by the public, it represents a major and growing burden, closely tied to the global epidemic of hypertension.

 From 2010 to 2021, the age-standardized YLL rate rose from 208 -> 245 per 100k (+18%).
 At the same time, the absolute life years lost grew by 42%, from 0.91M -> 1.29M.
-That means more people are dying prematurely from heart damage caused directly by chronic high blood pressure.
+That means more people are dying prematurely from heart damage caused by hypertensive heart disease.

 What’s striking is how little the GBD framework can currently attribute to specific risk factors beyond the obvious: elevated blood pressure itself.
 One modeled factor, non-optimal temperature, shows only weak evidence.
 In other words: the very thing that defines hypertension, uncontrolled high systolic and diastolic blood pressure, is also the main driver of HHD.